NimrodXMods/dv-annotate/README.md

 # dv-annotate

-Annotate save games and logs for the game Delta V: Rings of Saturn.
+Annotate and archive save games and logs for the game Delta V: Rings of Saturn to aid in debugging.

 See [the wiki article here](https://delta-v.kodera.pl/index.php/DV_Annotate) for more info.

-This repo contains two different "dv-annotate" tools: one GUI-based utility for Windows, and one package of simple bash scripts for Linux/SteamOS/OSX.
-These are for keeping notes on when problems happen (annotations) and creating a zip or tgz archive of the game data directory to aid in debugging.
+This repo contains two different "dv-annotate" tools.

 ## Windows

-In `windows\build\dv-annotate.ps1` is a GUI utility as a human-readable script for Windows Powershell 5.1 (the powershell.exe that ships with Windows 10 and later).
-This can be installed by right-clicking on the file after downloading and selecting "Run with PowerShell".
-You will be asked to confirm before the script is installed and a shortcut created to make it easy to run.
-This should work without installing anything else on Windows 10 or later.
+In [`windows/build`](windows/build) is a GUI utility as a human-readable script for Windows Powershell 5.1 (the powershell.exe that ships with Windows 10 and later).
+Install instructions are located in that directory.

 ## SteamOS, Linux, OSX

-In the `bash-steamos-linux-osx` directory are some very simple and crude bash scripts that do the same as the above, but with no GUI or anything fancy.
+In the [`bash-steamos-linux-osx`](bash-steamos-linux-osx) directory are some very simple and crude bash scripts that do the same as the above, but with no GUI, installation or anything else.
+These scripts are only intended for people familiar with how to use `bash` (the usual command line shell used in Linux).

 ## More Info